francescaScozzari/connect/README.md

 #### Import authors

-Before import authors into relational database, copy your `.txt` files with author ids into `./data` directory.
+Before importing authors into a relational database, copy your `.txt` files with author IDs into `./data` directory.

 ```console
 $ mkdir -p .cache
 $ ./scripts/import_authors.sh ./data/<author_ids_file>.txt
 ```

-**Note**: The `import_authors` process generate a cache stored into the `~/.cache` directory (if not exists create it with the right users permissions before script execution).
+**Note**: The `import_authors` process generates a cache stored in the `~/.cache` directory (if not exist create it with the right user permissions before script execution).

 #### Load documents